Updated April 15, 2025

 Keeping your garden clean and well-maintained can deter rats.
 This includes removing clutter and keeping compost in rodent-resistant bins.

-Rats can dig holes around the foundation of your home, posing a threat to its structural integrity.
+Rats can dig holes near your home’s foundation, threatening its structural integrity.
 If you suspect that rats are burrowing near your home’s foundation, it’s important to take action immediately.

 If you’re dealing with a rat infestation, it’s always best to seek help from a professional pest control service like Banner Pest Control.
 We have the expertise and tools to effectively handle rat burrows and other pest-related issues.